Last Updated on February 7, 2022 by Editorial Staff

 - Select OK on the prompt that pops up, and wait until the process finishes.

-Interesting Read: How to Make Undeletable Files and Folder in Windows 10
+Interesting Read: How to Make Files Undeletable in Windows 10

-Depending upon your Windows version, this solution may take a short time, or otherwise longer to execute.
+When the start menu search is not working, you can simply reset it.
+Depending on your Windows version, this solution may take a short time or otherwise longer to execute.

 First, you need to know what Windows version you are using on your device, using the following method: